-So if possible then cover them with SoundProof Curtains or maybe Acoustic curtains to get better treat against unwanted noise.
+So if possible then cover them with SoundProof Curtains or maybe Acoustic curtains to get a better treat against unwanted noise.

-Or the other best alternative is if you don’t need that window then can block that with bookshelves or couch for forever which is a simple and easy solution which not going to cost you.
+Or the other best alternative is if you don’t need that window then can block that with bookshelves or a couch forever which is a simple and easy solution which not going to cost you.

 To learn more in detail, make sure to check out how to soundproof a window for ultimate suggestions.

 To soundproof a door is more focused to prevent outside noise from coming in or maybe in a closed room or music room to coming out from the studio.

 But what if something passes through then the second objective is to absorb or deadening the soundwaves as much as you can and another major point to focus on is the floor.

 Soundwaves initiated from any source strike to the hard surface and reflect back around the different corners of the wall and of course to the hard tiles kind of floor.

 So you can minimize this by setting up carpet on the floor which must of like thick rough and its job is not only to feel smooth under the leg but to do a lot with absorbing the soundwaves.